draft0 - a shared blog by just some people

 What is this movie a mix of?

 I'd say Fear And Laughing In Las Vegas (Terry Gilliam) and The City Of The Lost Children (Jean-Pierre Jeunet).
+That's for the movie style.
+Terry Gilliam himself said Alice in Wonderland meets Psycho, which describes the story very well.

 Can you show us some paradigmatic screen captures?